Watershed

 Weber Thompson’s Graphic Design Studio was tapped to contribute concepts for various art and signage elements throughout the project including educational signage and the weathering steel gate design that greets tenants and visitors.

 Along with DATA 1, Watershed flanks the entrance to Troll Avenue from North 34th Street.
-As a result this route to the Fremont Troll is no longer a dark, damp slog up the hill.
+As a result, this pedestrian route to the Fremont Troll is no longer a dark, damp slog up the hill.
 Visitors to our beautiful city now experience a lushly planted hill climb on their journey, reading educational signage and learning about the project’s unique approach to water collection, evaporation, filtration, and conservation.
-Additionally, bronze plaques on the signage can be made into artistic rubbings.
+Bronze plaques incorporated into the signage can be made into artistic rubbings.

-At the main entry to the building, a weathering steel gate features a celestial design, and folds up to become a canopy element.
-This design was inspired by the Fremont neighborhood’s ‘center of the universe’ claim, and the annual Fremont Solstice Parade.
+At the main entry to the building, a weathering steel hangar door features a celestial design, and folds up to become a canopy.
+Clad in CNC-cut weathering steel plates, the design was inspired by the Fremont neighborhood’s ‘Center of the Universe’ declaration, and the annual Fremont Solstice Parade.

 Sustainability